Impacts of changing landscape

 Shift Left security approach considerations

-Shifting security left in the DevSecOps cycle dramatically improves quality by identifying and fixing security related defects early in lifecycle, thereby reducing cost of fixing security vulnerabilities at later stages.
+Shifting security left in the DevSecOps cycle dramatically improves quality by identifying and fixing security-related defects early in lifecycle, thereby reducing the cost of fixing security vulnerabilities at later stages.

 - Input validation from UI

 - Secure coding standards

 - Deliberate architecture and design sessions on security

 - Simple design to shrink the attack surface

 - Data sanitization: output